 Also don’t be surprised if you are constantly invited out for tea with people so they can practice their English.
 If the opportunity comes up, make time for it, as it’s an amazing experience for both the local and yourself.

-Bring A Lot Of Cash
+Bring a Lot Of Cash

-Don’t forget your cash when visiting Iran, as none of the ATMs in the country accept foreign credit or debit cards thanks to the embargo.
+Don’t forget your cash when visiting Iran, as none of the ATMs in the country accepts foreign credit or debit cards thanks to the embargo.
 So if you forget to bring all of your cash for your entire trip, you’re out of luck.

 Figure out what your usual budget is for a trip ($50 a day, $100 a day, etc), then bring a bit extra just in case.
 USD is best for all around the country but Euros and British Pounds are also accepted in Tehran.

-There’s two exchange rates in the country – official rate and black market rate – and black market rate is of course much better.
+There’s two exchange rates in the country – official rate and black market rate – and the black market rate is of course much better.